CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

                     pkg-config fontconfig snapd chromium-browser
 ```

-*Note: Chromium is needed and used in cypress tests.
-Ubuntu has no chromium deb packages in its repositories, only a dummy package that points to the respective snap.
+*Note: Chromium is needed and used in the cypress tests.
+Ubuntu has no Chromium deb packages in its repositories, only a dummy package that points to the respective snap.
 Probably best to make sure you have snapd installed and install chromium-browser which in turn will install the snap package.*

 ### LibreOffice
 {{% common-build-commands section="code-needs-lo-wget" lotar="core-co-25.04-assets.tar.gz" %}}